 Changes in main ingredients:

-- It replaced deboned lamb for deboned duck.
+- It replaced deboned lamb for a deboned duck.
 Good change.
 The fat in duck meat provides a decent amount of monounsaturated fatty acid, which is a good type of fat.
 This type of fat has oxidation resistance so in this case, the use of duck meat as the main ingredient in this formula provides more flavor, longer shelf-life, and the main difference is the oxidation process regarding other formulas (source).
 Additionally, deboned lamb raw meat contains more water weight in the muscles than deboned raw duck meat.
-The result is that deboned lamb percentage in the formula has an inflated protein number when it’s weighed before the cooking process.
+The result is that the deboned lamb percentage in the formula has an inflated protein number when it’s weighed before the cooking process.
 On the other hand, duck deboned meat’s weight varies less after being cooked.
 This provides closer to the real percentage of proteins in the formula.

 - It replaces deboned lamb for deboned chicken.
 Both sources of protein are good for cats, but chicken is a small animal closer to the cat’s natural diet which includes the internal organs.